Micro Wedding Photographer

 Any couple having to plan their wedding during Covid will tell you of the continual uncertainty they’ve faced.
 For that reason, if you’re planning your wedding during the pandemic, or you have guests that may be in an at risk group, then you’ll want to know you can book with confidence, and not lose out.
 For micro weddings I’m happy to pencil in your date, and the £500 fee is only due when you’re ready to book.

 Why I Love Photographing Small Micro Weddings

 In a year when emotions were naturally running high, shooting the micro weddings that I did, enabled me to really focus on my favourite aspects of photography, namely capturing the moments that perhaps in the excitement of the wedding day can be missed.

-Space to create beautiful portraits
+Time and space to create beautiful portraits

-One of the nice things about a small wedding is that there aren’t quite the same pressures on your time, which means that your venue will most likely to be flexible and allow us the time to get some really beautiful portraits.
+One of the nice things about a small wedding is that there aren’t quite the same pressures on your time, which means that your venue will most likely be flexible and allow us the time to get some really beautiful portraits.
 You might even want to stop off at a special location between your ceremony and reception to capture pictures of just the two of you, or with your wedding party.

 Potential to use an unusual venue

 With the laws surrounding where legal marriages in England can take place, currently under review, it’s likely that micro weddings will be able to take place in all kinds of venues and locations in future.
 You can really let your imagination run wild.
 Watch this space!!